dimagi/commcare-hq/docs/overview/architecture.rst

 Redis_ is an open source document store that is used for caching in CommCareHQ.
 Its primary use is for general caching of data that otherwise would require a query to the database to speed up the performance of the site.
-Redis also is used as a temporary data storage of large binary file storage for caching export files, image dumps, and other large downloads.
+Redis also is used as a temporary data storage of large binary files for caching export files, image dumps, and other large downloads.

 .. _Redis: https://redis.io/